corda/corda/docs/source/tutorial-integration-testing.rst

 We will be interested in changes to Alice's and Bob's vault, so we query a stream of vault updates from each.

-Now that we're all set up we can finally get some Cash action going!
+Now that we're all set up we can finally get some cash action going!

 .. literalinclude:: example-code/src/integration-test/kotlin/net/corda/docs/IntegrationTestingTutorial.kt
     :language: kotlin